Skip to Content

 Amazon Rating: 4.2/5

-The Women in the Castle is a poignant and powerful story set in post-World War II Germany, centered around Marianne von Lingenfels, who vows to fulfill her husband’s dying wish by protecting the wives of fellow resistance fighters.
+The Women in the Castle follows Marianne von Lingenfels as she tries to honour her late husband’s wish to protect the widows of fellow resistance fighters.

 Cradles of the Reich